What Is Rimso-50 and how is it used?

 Dimethyl sulfoxide can initiate the liberation of histamine and there has been occasional hypersensitivity reaction with topical administration of dimethyl sulfoxide.
-This hypersensitivity has been reported in one patient receiving intravesical RIMSO-50® (dmso) solution.
-The physician should be cognizant of this possibility in prescribing RIMSO-50® (dmso) solution.
+This hypersensitivity has been reported in one patients receiving intravesical RIMSO-50®.
+The physician should be cognizant of this possibility in prescribing RIMSO-50®.
 If anaphylactoid symptoms develop, appropriate therapy should be instituted.

 Some data indicate that dimethyl sulfoxide potentiates other concomitantly administered medications.

-Pregnancy Category C. Dimethyl sulfoxide caused teratogenic responses in hamsters, rats and mice when administered interperitoneally at high doses (2.5 to 12 g/kg).
+Dimethyl sulfoxide caused teratogenic responses in hamsters, rats and mice when administered intraperitoneally at high doses (2.5 to 12 gm/kg).
 Oral or topical doses of dimethyl sulfoxide did not cause problems of reproduction in rats, mice and hamsters.
-Topical doses (5 g/kg frst two days, then 2.5 g/kg last eight days) produced terata in rabbits, but in another study, topical doses of 1.1 g/kg days 3 through 16 of gestation failed to produce any abnormalities.
+Topical doses (5 gm/kg first two days, then 2.5 gm/kg - last eight days) produced terata in rabbits, but in another study, topical doses of 1.1 gm/kg days 3 through 16 of gestation failed to produce any abnormalities.
 There are no adequate and well controlled studies in pregnant women.
-Dimethyl sulfoxide should be used during pregnancy only if the potential beneft justifes the potential risk to the fetus.
+Dimethyl sulfoxide should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.